oakleyp/mandelatar/README.md

 ## Deploying in production

 The architecture used here follows the guidelines of [dockerswarm.rocks](https://dockerswarm.rocks).
 If you want to run this in production, you'll need to first set up a root traefik proxy as described there.
-This system will be served through a second proxy If all else is configured properly, deploying is then just a matter of running the `scripts/deploy.sh` script on your server with the proper env vars filled in, e.g:
+This system will be served through a second proxy behind that root proxy.
+If all else is configured properly, deploying is just a matter of running the `scripts/deploy.sh` script on your server with the proper env vars filled in, e.g:

 ```
 sudo DOMAIN=mandelatar.com TRAEFIK_TAG=mandelatar.com STACK_NAME=mandelatar-com TAG=prod bash ./scripts/deploy.sh